Last Updated: 11/1/22

 Students locate and collect numerical data (in the form of studies, reports, spreadsheets, or articles) about a subject of interest to them or the USF community.
 Students design an infographic and write a memo to instructor defending design choices using design principles

-Project 3: Research Summary
+Project 3: Information Literacy

 20% of final grade – 2 Weeks